 You may be thinking you need to block out a chunk of time before you can do this, but you can start right away.
 Print out your forms, put them on your kitchen counter and just start filling them out.
 You can be constantly adding to the Family Favorites list as you slowly think of things.
 And, anytime you’re in the kitchen, while you’re making dinner or breakfast, or grabbing your third cup of coffee; start filling out your Pantry Inventory.
 You may never get to it if you don’t start right away.

 If you’re feeling absolutely overwhelmed with these steps it’s ok to use someone else’s plan.
 I am at a really busy season right now, too, so I totally understand.
-Erin at MyFreezEasy comes up with amazing freezer meal plans every single month and can send them right into your inbox.
+Erin at MyFreezEasy comes up with amazing freezer meal plans every single month and can send them right to your inbox.
 If you join her membership she even puts out secret videos showing her putting them together.
 Taking the time to prep freezer meals once, when you have a little block of time, will absolutely save you time during the week.
-Each month she includes multiple types of meal plans, a grocery list and even preparation instructions.
+Each month she includes multiple types of meal plans, a grocery list, and even preparation instructions.
 So, go look at and see what you think of Erin’s plans.

 A Few Resources

 If you’re looking for a few more ideas to get you on track, check out these resources.